 - Digital humanities

-She also works with the series editors for African Humanities and the Arts; African History and Culture; and Ruth Simms Hamilton African Diaspora.
+She also works with the series editors for African Humanities and the Arts; African History and Culture; the Animal Turn; Environment, Health, and Well-being; and Ruth Simms Hamilton African Diaspora.